 On August 15, 2014, we issued 8,000 shares of common stock at \$25.00 per share to our sponsor in exchange for \$200,000 in cash.
-We relied on Section 4(2) of the Securities Act for the exemption from the registration requirements of the Securities Act.
+In issuing such shares to our sponsor we relied on Section 4(a)(2) of the Securities Act for the exemption from the registration requirements of the Securities Act.
 Our sponsor, by virtue of its affiliation with us, had access to information concerning our proposed operations and the terms and conditions of its investment.

-On August 15, 2014, our operating partnership issued limited partnership interests to Moody OP Holdings II, LLC for \$1,000 and issued special limited partnership interests to Moody National LPOP II, LLC for \$1,000.
-Our operating partnership relied on Section 4(2) of the Securities Act for the exemption from the registration requirements of the Securities Act.
-We, Moody OP Holdings II, LLC and Moody National LPOP II, LLC, by virtue of our affiliation with our operating partnership, had access to information concerning our operating partnership's proposed operations and the terms and conditions of its investment.
+On August 15, 2014, our operating partnership issued limited partnership interests to Moody Holdings II for \$1,000 and issued special limited partnership interests to Moody LPOP II for \$1,000.
+In issuing such partnership interests, our operating partnership relied on Section 4(a)(2) of the Securities Act for the exemption from the registration requirements of the Securities Act.
+We, Moody Holdings II and Moody LPOP II, by virtue of our affiliation with our operating partnership, had access to information concerning our operating partnership's proposed operations and the terms and conditions of its investment.
 Pursuant to our independent directors' compensation plan, upon raising \$2,000,000 in gross offering proceeds in our initial public offering, each of our two independent directors at that time, Douglas Y. Bech and Charles L. Horn, received an initial grant of 5,000 shares of our restricted common stock.
-The shares of restricted stock issued pursuant to our independent directors' compensation plan were issued in transactions exempt from registration pursuant to Section 4(2) of the Securities Act.
+In addition, pursuant to our independent directors' compensation plan, Clifford McDaniel received an initial grant of 5,000 shares of our restricted common stock upon his election to our board of directors on February 23, 2016.
+The shares of restricted stock issued pursuant to our independent directors' compensation plan were issued in transactions exempt from registration pursuant to Section 4(a)(2) of the Securities Act.
 In addition, on the date of each of the first four annual meetings of our stockholders at which an independent director is re-elected to the board, he or she will receive 2,500 shares of restricted stock.
 The shares of restricted common stock vest in four equal quarterly installments beginning on the first day of the first quarter following the date of grant; provided, however, that the restricted stock will become fully vested on the earlier to occur of (1) the termination of the independent director's service as a director due to death or disability, or (2) a change in control of our company.
 For more information on our independent directors compensation plan, see Item 11, "Executive Compensation-Compensation of our Directors."